 Face covers mandatory, spitting punishable with fine says MHA

-New Delhi, Apr 15: The Ministry of Home Affairs has said that wearing of face cover or a mask is compulsory in all public places and work places.
+New Delhi, Apr 15: The Ministry of Home Affairs has said that wearing of face cover or a mask is compulsory in all public places and workplaces.

-All persons in charge of public places, work places and transport shall ensure social distancing as per the guidelines of the Ministry of Health and Family Welfare.
+All persons in charge of public places, workplaces and transport shall ensure social distancing as per the guidelines of the Ministry of Health and Family Welfare.
 The ministry also said spitting in public places will be punishable with a fine.

 Lockdown: Full list of activities prohibited until May 3